 - Measure prices by weight.
 Often one product comes in different sizes.
 A 16 oz size might cost $1.00, and an 8 oz size might cost .60, so you save money if you buy the larger size.
 But that is not always the case, sometimes smaller can be cheaper.
 Also, consider that if you will not use the entire contents of a large box, even if the small box costs a few pennies more, it may be worth it if you are going to end up throwing out half of the large box because it expired before you used it all.

 - Beware – not all “on sale” signs are bargains.
 Cat food that was regularly priced at .45 per can in one store was advertised in that same store on sale for “10 for $6.”
 Another store offers a weekly special – if you buy two items, you get 5 items free.
-But the 2 items you buy are always overpriced (It’s usually 2 pizzas for $7 each and you can usually get the pizzas for $5 or less).
-And carefully consider whether you will even use the 5 free items that come with the deal.
+But the 2 items you buy are always overpriced.
+Carefully consider whether you will even use the 5 free items that come with the deal.
 Always do the math.
 Your smart phone has a calculator, use it.

 - Limit the amount of times you shop.
 The more you go to the grocery store, the more times you will be tempted to purchase impulse items.
 Instead, study store circulars before you shop and know in advance what you will buy.
 Stock up on your meat and nonperishable items once a month, and then once a week shop only for fresh vegetables, bread and milk — go to the vegetable and dairy departments only, don’t venture into the other aisles.
 If going into the store for your fresh food in the middle of the month offers too much temptation to spend money on other things, then why not go to your local bakeries or farmers’ markets for your perishables instead?
 You’ll be buying fresher and healthier food while supporting local businesses and farmers at the same time.
 Click here for a link providing a list of some of the farmers markets in the Greater New Orleans area.